lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 *  Inactivity Timer.
 This timer is used by a fragment receiver to detect when there is a problem in the transmission of fragments and the receiver does not get any fragment during a period of time or a number of packets in a period of time.
 When this happens, an Abort message needs to be sent.
 Initially, and each time a fragment is received the timer is reinitialized.
 The duration of this timer is not defined in this document and must be defined in the specific technology document (e.g. technology-specific profiles).

 *  Attempts.
 It is a counter used to request a missing ACK, and in consequence to determine when an Abort is needed, because there are recurrent fragment transmission errors, whose maximum value is MAX_ACK_REQUESTS.
-The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology-specific profiles).
+The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).
+The Attempts counter is defined per window, it will be initialized each time a new window is used.

 *  Bitmap.
 The Bitmap is a sequence of bits carried in an ACK for a given window.
 Each bit in the Bitmap corresponds to a fragment of the current window, and provides feedback on whether the fragment has been received or not.
 The right-most